 So the conditioner can provide a more optimal mode for power supply units of audio devices.

 Power conditioners may be checked via a special device such as a power line noise meter.
 You can plug it into home and conditioner’s outlets and compare both noise values.
-If the conditioner works properly, noise at PWC’s outlet will be less that direct to the power line.
+If the conditioner works properly, noise at PWC’s outlet will be less than direct to the power line.

 This article was first published on http://samplerateconverter.com/educational/power-conditioner.